List of Cowon products: Cowon R7

 On December 7, 2011, Cowon Systems Inc. released the Cowon R7.
 The Cowon R7 focuses on the original purpose of the PMP.
 The Cowon R7 has a PIXI clear LCD, 7-inch PMP R7, 7-inch wide screen, and 7-inch Clear LCD with 16.7 million colors.
 The product can view videos ranging from high-definition movies to videos for educational purposes.
 It supports famous Internet lectures such as Megastudy, Etus, and Vitaedu, and is equipped with Doosan Donga's English-Korean/Korean-English dictionary and new Korean dictionary as standard.
 Additional functions such as music listening, digital picture frame function, HDMI video output, voice recording, and document reader are also available.
-In addition, large files over 4GB can be freely transferred and played back.
+In addition, large files over 4 GB can be freely transferred and played back.
 It supports 65 hours of music, 10 hours of video, and 450 hours of standby time.
-The R7 has up to 64GB of internal storage, a MicroSD slot for expansion, and a HDMI output.
-The product's display is limited to 800x480 pixels and is 13.6mm thick, weighing 355g.
+The R7 has up to 64 GB of internal storage, a microSD slot for expansion, and a HDMI output.
+The product's display is limited to 800×480 pixels and is 13.6 mm thick, weighing 355 g.
 The R7 supports Flash but does not have internet connectivity.
 The Cowon R7 includes built-in media players (including full 1080P HD video), voice recorders, document and photo viewers, a selection of games, and study tools.
-Cowon R7 is available in 16GB, 32GB and 64GB.
+Cowon R7 is available in 16 GB, 32 GB and 64 GB.

 Cowon G7

 On January 15, 2013, Cowon introduced the 7-inch PMP Cowon G7.
-The Cowon G7 has a 7-inch clear LCD, 'JetEffect 5', a total of 48 realistic sounds, and 16GB/64GB of memory.
-This product will be released in a total of four models according to capacity and options, and the 16GB (GB) product is priced at 289,000 won and 64GB at 389,000 won.
+The Cowon G7 has a 7-inch clear LCD, 'JetEffect 5', a total of 48 realistic sounds, and 16 GB/64 GB of memory.
+This product will be released in a total of four models according to capacity and options, and the 16 GB (GB) product is priced at 289,000 won and 64 GB at 389,000 won.
 It also supports learning-specific functions such as playback speed adjustment, section repeat, and voice recording.
 The battery lasts 60 hours of continuous music playback, 10 hours of video playback, and 370 hours in standby mode.